umd-afrl/devices/README.md

 ![alt text](media/phone_detector_default.png)

-Figure 4: Phone Detector default
+Figure 4: Phone Detector Default

 If the phone detector is not charged, you may not proceed with the procedure until it is charged.